mtheofield/Professional-README-Generator/README.md

 ## Usage
   test
   ## License
-The project has MIT license.
-The link for this can be found here: [MIT](https://opensource.org/licenses/MIT)
+The project has MPL license.
+The link for this can be found here: [MPL](https://opensource.org/licenses/MPL-2.0)

 ## Contribute
   test